 How to Report a Potential Tire Defect

-A tire manufacturer may sometimes catch flaws in the design and/or construction of one or more of their tires before there are consumer complaints.
+A tire manufacturer may sometimes catch flaws in the design and construction of one or more of its tires before there are consumer complaints.
 But a number of recalls have been issued because consumers proactively reported problems with their tires.